PROFESSIONAL FAQs

 How often do we have to pay rent?

 The payment dates for the rent are stated as a payment schedule on the front of the tenancy agreement.
-Generally the payment dates are as follows:
+Generally the payment dates are monthly.

 How do I pay the rent?